zapdev360/Cipherion/README.md

 ## How it works ❓
 1. **Connecting to MySQL**:
-    - Upon launching, the application prompts you to enter your [MySQL](https://dev.mysql.com/downloads/mysql) root password and the desired database name.
-It checks for the database's existence and creates it if necessary.
+    - Upon launching the application, you are prompted to enter your [MySQL](https://dev.mysql.com/downloads/mysql) root password and specify the database name.
+The application checks whether the database exists and creates one if it doesn’t, ensuring a seamless setup for secure data storage.

 2. **Encrypting data**:
-    - You can choose to encrypt data by entering the text you wish to secure.
-The application generates a unique key and initialization vector (IV) for [AES](https://www.nist.gov/publications/advanced-encryption-standard-aes) encryption, then stores the encrypted data in the database.
+    - To encrypt your data, simply input the text you want to secure.
+You’ll then be prompted to choose an encryption algorithm ([AES](https://www.nist.gov/publications/advanced-encryption-standard-aes), [ChaCha20Poly1305](https://datatracker.ietf.org/doc/rfc8439/), [Blowfish](https://www.schneier.com/academic/blowfish/) or [TripleDES (3DES)](https://csrc.nist.gov/pubs/sp/800/67/r2/final)).
+The application generates an unique recovery phrase, encrypted text, encryption key and a nonce/initialization vector (depending on the chosen algorithm) and thereby encrypts your data.

 3. **Storing encrypted data**:
-    - The application saves both the encrypted text and the encryption key into a [MySQL](https://dev.mysql.com/downloads/mysql) table.
-Each record is assigned a unique ID for easy retrieval.
+    - The application stores the encrypted text, encryption key, hashed recovery phrase and corresponding algorithm in the database.
+Each encrypted record is linked to a unique ID, making it easy to retrieve and manage.

 4. **Decrypting data**:
-    - To decrypt, you input the record ID associated with the encrypted entry.
-The application retrieves the corresponding encrypted text and key from the database, then decrypts the text using the key, revealing the original message.
+    - To decrypt your data, you need to enter the corresponding recovery phrase.
+The application hashes the recovery phrase input, and matches it against stored hashed recovery phrase(s).
+If valid, it retrieves the corresponding record id, encrypted text and key from the database and decrypts the data, revealing the original message.
+Additionally, the application supports automatic key rotation, ensuring re-encryption of corresponding data record with new encrypted data and encryption key.

 ## Contributing 🤝
 We welcome contributions to enhance **Cipherion**!
 For detailed instructions on how to contribute, please refer to [CONTRIBUTING.md](docs/CONTRIBUTING.md) and follow [CODE_OF_CONDUCT.md](docs/CODE_OF_CONDUCT.md).
 These documents include the contributing guidelines and the code of conduct to be followed.